-- Data licensing of the in situ observation data is on the NOAA Data Strategy Implementation Plan to be addressed at the NOAA level with active input and participation from PMEL.

-- Date: Complete FY 22.

-- Responsibility: Eugene Burger

-- Complete data delivery modernization now in progress for more efficient cloudto-cloud delivery of Saildrone data.
-SDIG/Saildrone

-- Date: Complete FY 21.

-- Responsibility: SDIG

-- Implement a lab-wide data accessible quality control and metadata assembly functionality for PMEL to reduce data dissemination delays.

-- Date: Available end FY 23

-- Responsibility: SDIG

-- To reduce latency and data handling and integration overhead, the harmonization of systems that receive data at PMEL and integration with data management workflows.
+- Data licensing of the in situ observation data is on the NOAA Data Strategy Implementation Plan to be addressed at the NOAA level with active input and participation from PMEL. - Date: Completed FY22; PMEL is leading this effort for NOAA under the leadership of Eugene Burger, who presents OAR on the Environmental Data Management Council (EDMC).
+Under the EDMC a NOAA Data Licensing task team was created, lead by Eugene, to address this action ite for the agency. - Responsibility: Eugene Burger - Complete data delivery modernization now in progress for more efficient cloudto-cloud delivery of Saildrone data.
+SDIG/Saildrone - Date: PMEL action completed; PMEL's work in this project has been postponed because of OAR wide N-wave cloud to on-premise configuration activity. - Responsibility: SDIG - Implement a lab-wide data accessible quality control and metadata assembly functionality for PMEL to reduce data dissemination delays. - Date: Ongoing planned for end FY 23; Initial approach proved nonfeasible for PMEL sourced data, however, a PMEL innovation grant funded seed grant for a new approach to level zero quality control that we are in the process of implementing. - Responsibility: SDIG - To reduce latency and data handling and integration overhead, the harmonization of systems that receive data at PMEL and integration with data management workflows.
 PMEL will set a goal to on-board 40% data though these unified systems over the next 5 years.
-(Also relevant for R16).
+(Also relevant for R16). - Dates: Completed.
+Implemented data integrity checks for all UAS platforms. - Responsibility:SDIG

-Dates: End FY 25Responsibility: SDIG